Spring flows change quickly, Check the USGS water gauges at the top right of this screen.

 For our purpose the "Lower Manistee River" means below Tippy Dam.
 From Tippy to Lake Michigan there are 32 miles of meandering river home to trout, steelhead, salmon, bass, pike and a host of other fish species.

-Right now (October) is one of the most popular times to fish these waters as fall and winter steelhead are starting their migration from Lake Michigan.
+Right now are popular times to fish these waters as fall and winter steelhead are starting their migration from Lake Michigan.
+I'm off the river till spring as a guide.
+Here's a few guides and outfitters to check on Lower Manistee fishing reports.
+Jon Ray's Mangled Fly, Hawkins Outfitters and The Northern Angler.

 Upper Manistee River